KalobTaulien/npproject/README.md

 In the source code you will find A LOT of `TODO`'s.
 These are ideas or best practices.
 I've opted to write them out so people know what I'm thinking while working on this project.

+I did _not_ focus too much on the design.
+I am not to be trusted with major design decisions 🙂

+In order to test this repo, you'll want Python 3.9 or newer and an OpenAI API Key

 ### Developer installation

 #### Backend